aspadilla/aspadilla.github.io/book.md

 title: book
 ---

-title: Enemigos íntimos.
+## Enemigos íntimos.
 España y los Estados Unidos antes de la Guerra de Cuba (1865-1898)

 Published in spring 2016, this book tries to answer the following question: What role did the Spanish Monarchy play in the evolution of U.S. foreign policy in the age of imperialism?